11 Don’t-Miss Aquariums in the U.S.

 Cincinnati’s Newport Aquarium has penguins, a shark bridge, and a coral reef tunnel (Photo: Newport Aquarium)

-The Newport Aquarium is just across the Ohio River from downtown Cincinnati.
-Thousands of aquatic creatures reside here, including rare white alligators and a parade of playful African penguins.
 Brave visitors sashay across Shark Bridge, a rope bridge dramatically dangling just inches above a shark-filled tank.
 The Shipwreck: Realm of the Eels is a sunken ship that has transformed into an accidental reef that supports a thriving community of sea life.
-Walk through the all-new Coral Reef Tunnel and you’ll be surrounded by schools of fish enjoying the reef’s ideal living conditions.
+You can walk through the Coral Reef Tunnel and be surrounded by schools of fish enjoying the reef’s ideal living conditions.

-5. Shedd Aquarium, Chicago, Illinois
+Chicago, Illinois

 Venerable Shedd Aquarium is situated in a landmark Beaux-Arts building in the heart of Chicago.
 The crowd-pleasing At Home on the Great Lakes exhibit showcases the importance of protecting local natural resources.